Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing: Preliminary

 \subsection{Differential Privacy}

-In this work, we address the vital challenge of protecting privacy within FL frameworks for IoT systems.
-A key aspect of this protection involves defending against model inversion and membership inference attacks, which can expose sensitive information.
-Traditional systems often inadvertently compromise data privacy due to the broad access they require to raw data.
-To mitigate these risks, we employ DP techniques.
-DP mechanisms ensure that only privacy-preserving outputs, modified to adhere to DP principles, are exposed, rather than the raw data itself.
-This strategy significantly enhances security, reducing the likelihood of privacy breaches and fortifying the AI models against potential security threats.
-The variables used throughout this work are summarized in Table~\ref{table:notation}.
+In this work, we address the practical implementation of DP within FL frameworks, specifically tailored for IoT environments.
+To ensure robust privacy protection, we utilize DP mechanisms to introduce noise in a controlled manner, governed by key parameters such as the privacy budget ($\epsilon$) and the privacy loss threshold ($\delta$).
+The following definitions and formulations provide the foundational understanding of DP concepts and their application in this work.

-DP strengthens the security of AI models by restricting access to raw data and allowing only modified outputs generated through DP techniques.
-DP achieves this by intentionally adding noise to the data, which helps to mask the original information.
-This process is controlled by two important parameters: the privacy budget ($\epsilon$) and the privacy loss threshold ($\delta$).
-These parameters determine the amount of noise added and the level of privacy protection, significantly reducing the chances of identifying specific data points.
-DP ensures that the privacy of individuals is safeguarded while still allowing the data to be useful for analysis, providing a powerful approach to protecting sensitive information in FL environments against threats such as model inversion and membership inference attacks. \begin{definition} A random algorithm \(M\) is said to satisfy \((\epsilon, \delta)\)-DP if, for any two datasets \(I_1\) and \(I_2\) that differ by only a single data point, the following inequality holds:
+\begin{definition} A random algorithm \(M\) satisfies \((\epsilon, \delta)\)-DP if, for any two datasets \(I_1\) and \(I_2\) differing by only a single data point, the following condition holds:

-This condition ensures that the presence or absence of a single data point in the dataset has a limited impact on the outcome of the algorithm, thereby protecting individual privacy. \end{definition}
+This ensures that the presence or absence of a single data point in the dataset has a minimal effect on the algorithm’s output, thereby safeguarding individual privacy. \end{definition}

-\begin{definition} The Gaussian Mechanism for any function \(f: I \to \mathbb{R}^{D}\), which processes or transforms data, involves adding Gaussian noise with a mean of 0 and a variance of \(\sigma_{dp}^2\) to the function’s output.
-This noise serves to obscure the contribution of any single data point, thereby ensuring DP.
+\begin{definition} The Gaussian Mechanism applies to any function \(f: I \to \mathbb{R}^{D}\) by adding Gaussian noise with mean 0 and variance \(\sigma_{dp}^2\) to its output.
+This noise obscures the influence of any single data point, ensuring compliance with DP:

 \end{definition}